DebonairGames/jdoleary.github.io/README.md

 * guards have health bars and don't die in one shot
 * time clock
 * blood splatter (on desks and flood)

+## Notes:
+* SpriteBatch is a super charged display object container
+* Setting the CacheAsBitmap flag makes a display object's content (children) be rentered to a texture, and then that texture is drawn.
+With CacheAsBitmap on, children's rotation (for example) is excluded.

+* Drag code is updated in CodePractice repo.